 Most index funds and a small group of actively managed funds don't charge a load.
 No-load index funds are the most cost efficient mutual funds to buy because they have smaller operating costs.
 If there is one rule to investing in mutual funds, it is that you should try to avoid paying a load.

 In a mutual fund's prospectus, after the load disclosure is a section called "Annual Fund Operating Expenses."
 This is better known as the expense ratio.
 It's the percentage of assets paid to run the fund.
 Well, most of them.
-Many costs are included in the expense ratio, but typically only three are broken out: the management fee, the 12b-1 distribution fee, and other expenses.
+Many costs are included in the expense ratio, but typically only 3 are broken out: the management fee, the 12b-1 distribution fee, and other expenses.
 And, it's not that easy to find out what fees are contained in the "other expenses" category.

 In addition to paying the portfolio manager's salary, the management fee covers the cost of the investment manager's staff, research, technical equipment, computers, and travel expenses to send analysts to meet corporate management.
 While fees vary, the average equity mutual fund management fee is about 1.40%.

 In contrast to mutual funds, ETFs do not charge a load.
 ETFs are traded directly on an exchange and are subject to brokerage commissions, which can vary depending on the firm, but generally are no higher than $20.
-While the absence of a load fee is advantageous, investors should beware of brokerage fees become a significant issue if an investor deposits small amounts of capital on a regular basis into an ETF.
-In many cases, an investor interested pursuing a “dollar cost averaging strategy” or similar strategy that involves frequent transactions, may want to explore closely alternatives offered by mutual fund companies to minimize overall costs.
+While the absence of a load fee is advantageous, investors should beware of brokerage fees, which can become a significant issue if an investor deposits small amounts of capital on a regular basis into an ETF.
+In many cases, an investor interested in pursuing a "dollar cost averaging strategy" or a similar strategy that involves frequent transactions, may want to explore closely alternatives offered by mutual fund companies to minimize overall costs.

 ETFs expense ratios generally are lower than mutual funds, particularly when compared to actively managed mutual funds that invest a good deal in research to find the best investments.
 And ETFs do not have 12b-1 fees.
 That said, according to Morningstar, the average ETF expense ratio in 2010 was 0.6%, which compares with 0.73% for index mutual funds and 1.45% for actively managed mutual funds.